 In 2013, an agreement was signed with the University of Lorraine in France, that the latter would recognise Domuni credits and courses in the areas of theology.
 Domuni University can therefore provide access to the European higher education system, awarding civil degrees in theology.

 Its academic recognitions and great success with students allow Domuni University to expand.
-The university has, therefore, introduced both Spanish and English operations.
+The university has, therefore, introduced both Spanish and English operations, then Italian and Arabic.
 Its trilingual nature, as well as the geographic diversity of its student body were made possible by the Internet.
 It makes Domuni University the first global university in the areas of philosophy and theology.